Career Resources for LGBTQ Students

 - What does working for a diverse company mean to me?

-How to identify companies that are LGBT-friendly
+How to identify companies that are LGBTQ-friendly

-- The best research tool to identify which companies are LGBT-friendly is the Corporate Equality Index, released each year by the Human Rights Campaign.
+- The best research tool to identify which companies are LGBTQ-friendly is the Corporate Equality Index, released each year by the Human Rights Campaign.
 This report assesses companies based upon a number of criteria, including:

 - Equal employment opportunity policy